sanketpadhyal/LocateAid/README.md

 - 📁 Data stored in backend JSON files for unmatched control
 - 📱 Fully **mobile-responsive**
 - 🎯 **Minimal UI** built from scratch for speed and clarity
-- ☁️ Hosted on [Replit](https://effulgent-buttercream-353255.netlify.app/) with a secure backend
+- ☁️ Hosted on [Replit](https://dainty-yeot-d3e3f9.netlify.app) with a secure backend.
 - 🚀 No unnecessary load — just fast, emergency-ready UI

 ---